ankithahv31/codesoft/README.md

 Product categorization for easy searchability,User-friendly navigation and responsive layout,Integrated search function for quick product discovery.

 ## Application
-The tool used to complete these task was Figma tool.
+The tool used to complete these task  Figma tool.